-Our contact details, forms for activation and equipment stockpile and aviation status are found here.
+Our activation procedure including contact details and forms for activation, in addition to equipment stockpile and aviation status reports can be found here.

 Europe, Middle East & Africa